dlsc-software-consulting-gmbh/jfxcentral-data/realworld/woanna/readme.md

 All in one application for crm, projectmanagement, todos.
-Trello, wunderlist, asana, dropbox, mail.. all in one place.
+Trello, wunderlist, asana, dropbox, mail ... all in one place.

 [![Screen 1](screen1.jpg)]()